Delay Damages Construction Contract

 Construction projects range from small jobs to expansive projects that cost millions of dollars.
 No matter the size, delays can be costly.
 A well-drafted contract can protect you in the event delays or other problems occur.

 If you need help with a delay damages construction contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.